milky2028/web-components/README.md

 };
 ```

 - CSS in JS.
 React natively supports CSS via CSS in JS, as well as through traditional CSS files.
 Since we need to bundle and ship as a single JS file, traditional CSS isn't possible.
 CSS in JS has its perks, but it's not performant since it involves diffing a large string of styles and things that used to be simple in CSS, like hover states, all of the sudden get very complicated, requiring onmouseover event handlers.
-The React community has created performant solutions with a great developer experience to these problems, but getting these solutions to work inside shadow DOM is verrrrrrrrry complicated.
-I spent about two days trying to get this to work consistently, but I could not.
+React's own website does not recommend useing plain CSS in JS/ The React community has created performant solutions with a great developer experience to these problems, but getting these solutions to work inside shadow DOM is verrrrrrrrry complicated.
+I spent about two days trying to get this to work consistently with a library called Emotion, but I could not.

 ## Preact